ShyLU node: On-node Scalable Solvers and Preconditioners Recent Progresses and Current Performance

-As can be seen in Figure~\ref{fig:circut-4}, many of the matrices from the modern circuit simulation do not exhibit the BTF structure (more symmetric in the structure) and contain large diagonal blocks after the BTF reordering.
-To improve the thread scalability, after factorizing the small diagonal blocks in parallel, Basker factorizes the largest diagonal block, using multiple threads, based on the standard level-set scheduling scheme~\cite{Anderson:1989}.
-To expose the parallelism, the large diagonal block is first reordered based on the nested dissection (ND) algorithm of METIS software package~\cite{metis} such that the number of interior leaf blocks is same as the number of threads (see Figure~\ref{fig:nd} for an illustration).
+As can be seen in Figure~\ref{fig:circut-4}, many of the matrices from modern circuit simulation do not exhibit the BTF structure (more symmetric in the structure) and contain large diagonal blocks after the BTF reordering.
+To improve thread scalability, after factorizing the small diagonal blocks in parallel, Basker factorizes the largest diagonal block using multiple threads, based on the standard level-set scheduling scheme~\cite{Anderson:1989}.
+To expose parallelism, the large diagonal block is first reordered based on the nested dissection (ND) algorithm of the METIS software package~\cite{metis} such that the number of interior leaf blocks is the same as the number of threads (see Figure~\ref{fig:nd} for an illustration).
 Then, at each level, independent ND blocks (interior leaf blocks or interface separator blocks) are factorized in parallel.
-Since each block typically does not contain large dense block, each block is factorized column by column.
+Since each block typically does not contain a large dense block, each ND block is factorized column by column.
 For a large matrix, the leaf block can be relatively large.
-To reduce the number of fills in the LU factors, the leaf nodes are reordered using either an approximate minimum degree algorithm from Suite Sparse software~\cite{amd} or nested dissection algorithm of METIS, where we found that METIS often leads to a longer symbolic time, but a fewer fills and shorter factorization time, especially for a larger circuit matrix.
+To reduce the number of fills in the LU factors, the leaf nodes are reordered using either the Approximate Minimum Degree (AMD) algorithm of Suite Sparse software~\cite{amd} or the ND algorithm of METIS, where we found that METIS often leads to a longer symbolic setup time, but fewer fills and shorter numerical factorization time, especially for larger circuit matrices.
 As Figure~\ref{fig:btf} shows, the large blocks can be often partitioned with small separator blocks, leading to good thread parallelization of factorizing the large block.
 Since the numerical factorization typically takes longer than each solve, Basker focuses on accelerating its numerical factorization time using threads while the sparse-triangular has not been parallelized.\footnote{The sparse-triangular solve of the large BTF block has recently been parallelized by solving the independent ND blocks in parallel at the leaf level.}